some-ip-com/open-someip-spec/src/someip-sd.rst

     :collapse: True

 The client shall wait for the Subscribe Eventgroup Ack entry acknowledging an Subscribe Eventgroup entry.
 If this Subscribe Eventgroup Ack entry does not arrive before the next Subscribe Eventgroup entry is sent, the client shall do the following: send a Stop Subscribe Eventgroup entry and a Subscribe Eventgroup entry in the SOME/IP-SD message the Subscribe Eventgroup entry would have been sent with.

+Note: This behavior exists to cope with short durations of communication loss.
+The receiver of a Stop Subscribe Eventgroup and Subscribe Eventgroup combination would sent out Initial Events to lower the effects of the loss of messages.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_691